Key Takeaways:

 Hostile work environment harassment occurs when the conduct is severe or pervasive.
 A hostile work environment can be created from just one incident if it is bad enough but more often is established from a pattern of ongoing behavior.
 For example, constant “jokes” about the Holocaust and religious slurs directed at a Jewish employee could create a hostile work environment based on religion.

 Unwelcome Conduct.
 To be harassment, the conduct suffered by the victim must have been unwelcome.
 Even objectively offensive jokes cannot serve as the basis of a harassment lawsuit if the employee voluntarily, willingly welcomed or participated in the joking.
-In most cases, it is obvious whether or not conduct was welcome.
+In most cases, it is clear whether the conduct was welcome.
 For example, being threatened with violence because of your race is clearly not conduct that the victim welcomes.
 This tends to come up most frequently in sexual harassment cases where the harasser argues that the victim enjoyed the flirtations or sexual jokes.

 Harassment is considered a form of discrimination.
 All states and the federal government have laws that prohibit harassment as do some local governments, usually large municipalities like New York City.
 Under federal laws, protected characteristics include: